A practical guide to the Jira Salesforce AI plugin

 We’ve all seen it happen.
 The sales team closes a massive deal in Salesforce, and the celebratory Slack messages start flying.
-But over in the engineering department, that celebration feels a bit… premature.
-For them, it signals the start of a long, manual process of moving all that customer info over to Jira.
+But over in the engineering department, that celebration is just the beginning.
+For them, it is the perfect opportunity to align that customer info within Jira, a mature and reliable platform that serves as the backbone for development teams.

-Your sales and development teams have to work together, but they operate in completely different worlds with their own tools and processes.
-Just syncing a field or two between Salesforce and Jira isn’t going to fix that.
-You need something smarter, like a Jira Salesforce AI plugin, that doesn’t just shuttle data back and forth but builds intelligent, automated workflows so both teams can actually get their work done.
+Your sales and development teams have to work together, even though they operate in different tools.
+Just syncing a field or two between Salesforce and Jira is a good start, but you can do even more.
+You can use something smarter, like a Jira Salesforce AI plugin, that builds intelligent, automated workflows so both teams can stay focused on high-value work.

 What is a Jira Salesforce AI plugin?

 A Jira Salesforce AI plugin connects Salesforce and Jira, but it has a secret weapon: artificial intelligence.
-This lets it automate tricky processes, understand the context behind your data, and take action on its own.
+This lets it automate processes, understand the context behind your data, and help take action.

-This is a huge step up from a basic connector.
-A traditional connector is essentially a digital copy-paste machine.
-It might map the "Description" field from a Salesforce case to the "Description" field of a Jira issue, and that’s about it.
-It moves data, but it has no idea what that data actually means.
+This is a helpful step up from a basic connector.
+A traditional connector is a reliable way to map specific fields, like moving the "Description" from a Salesforce case to a Jira issue.
+It moves data effectively between systems.

 An AI plugin, however, can read and understand the content inside a Salesforce record.
-It can scan a long conversation with a customer, pick out the important bits, and use that information to kick off some pretty advanced workflows.
+It can scan a conversation with a customer, pick out the important details, and use that information to kick off advanced workflows.

 Here’s a taste of what that looks like in practice:

-Summarize messy email threads from a Salesforce case into a clean, easy-to-read description for a Jira ticket.
+• Summarize email threads from a Salesforce case into a clean, easy-to-read description for a Jira ticket.

 Alternatives to a Jira Salesforce AI plugin